Peachtree Street

-Peachtree Street is one of several major streets running through the city of Atlanta.
-Beginning at Five Points in downtown Atlanta, it runs North through Midtown; a few blocks after entering into Buckhead, the name changes to Peachtree Road at Deering Road.
+Peachtree Street is one of several major streets running through the city of Atlanta, Georgia, United States.
+Beginning at Five Points in downtown Atlanta, it runs North through Midtown; a few blocks after entering into Buckhead, the name changes to Peachtree Road at Palisades Road.
 Much of the city's historic and noteworthy architecture is located along the street, and it is often used for annual parades, (such as the Atlanta St. Patrick's Day Parade and Atlanta Christmas Parade), as well as one-time parades celebrating events such as the 100th anniversary of Coca-Cola in 1986 and the Atlanta Braves' 1995 and 2021 World Series victories.

 History

 Atlanta grew on a site occupied by the Creek people, which included a major village called Standing Peachtree.
 There is some dispute over whether the Creek settlement was called Standing Peachtree or Standing Pitch Tree, corrupted later to peach.
-Pine trees, common to the area, were also known as pitch trees due to their sap.

 A trail known as the Peachtree Trail stretched from northeast Georgia to Standing Pitch Tree along the Chattahoochee River.
 The original Peachtree Road began in 1812 at Fort Daniel located at Hog Mountain in present-day Gwinnett County and ran along the course of the trail to the Chattahoochee.
 Some portions of the present road trace this route.

 After the American Civil War a shantytown named Tight Squeeze developed at Peachtree at what is now 10th Street in Midtown Atlanta.
 It was infamous for vagrancy, desperation, and robberies of merchants transiting the settlement.